 SECTION 1.
-The City Council hereby approves the attached agreement between the City of Chicago and the Chicago Fire Fighters Union, Local No. 2, International Association of Fire Fighters, AFL-CIO-CLC.
-The Mayor is authorized to execute this agreement.
+The City Council hereby approves an agreement, substantially in the form attached, between the City of Chicago and the Chicago Fire Fighters Union, Local No. 2, International Association of Fire Fighters, AFL-CIO-CLC.
+The Mayor is authorized to execute that agreement.